tito-arch/BABC-2/content/post/dimistifying-the-worldcoin-orb-sam-altmans-creation.md

 draft: true
 description: world coin is an open-source system, created to aid everyone towards the global economy here is how it works.
-cover-photo: bunnie abc
+cover-photo: /uploads/crypto-worldcoin-orb-230312-km-fortune-worldcoin-5537.webp
 category: Blockchain & Web3
 tags:
   - worldcoin
   - crypto
   - orb
+  - World ID
-author: B.Wamaitha
+author: W.Bree
 ---
 If you are in Argentina, Chile, India, Kenya, Portugal, and Spain you've probably seen some world coin operators collecting people's eyeballs.